 You can take greater control of asynchronous I/O by calling aio_sgi_init() (refer to the aio_sgi_init(3) reference page and to the declarations in /usr/include/aio.h).
 The argument to this call can be a null pointer, indicating you want default values, or you can pass an aioinit_t structure.
-The principal fields of this structure specify the number of locks that the asynchronous I/O processes should preallocate
+The principal fields of this structure specify the number of asynchronous processes to execute I/O (aio_threads)